CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 The `Cosmonaut` app links the `Spacesuit` and `Cosmonaut` domains.
 This is the same for every other domain, each domain is responsible for screens and users flow through the part of the app.

-`Spacesuit` and `Cosmonaut` domains link `Spacesuit Service` and `Cosmonaut Service` services that provide data for domain-specific screens and `UIComponents` provides the UI parts.
+`Spacesuit` and `Cosmonaut` domains link `Spacesuit Service` and `Cosmonaut Service`, services that provide data for domain-specific screens. `UIComponents` provides the UI parts.

 `Spacesuit` service is using `Radio` for communication with cosmonauts spacesuit via BLE or another type of radio technology. `Cosmonaut` service uses `Network` for updating Houston about the current state of the `Cosmonaut` and uses `Persistence` for storing the data of the cosmonaut for offline usage.